mbsa-tud/tsad_platform/README.md

 {
     "FC AE": {
         "neurons": {
-            "value": [4, 128],
+            "value": ["8", "16", "32", "64", "128", "256"],
-            "type": "integer"
+            "type": "categorical"
         },
         "windowSize": {
-            "value": [10, 120],
+            "value": ["8", "16", "32", "64", "128", "256"],
-            "type": "integer"
+            "type": "categorical"
         }
     }
 }
 ```
+There are **two** different ways to add a hyperparameter to this file:

+##### 1 - Specify lower and upper bounds
-The `value` must be an array with two values being the lower and upper bounds of the hyperparameter.
+If you want to specify the lower and upper bounds for a hyperparameter, set the `type` to `"integer"` or `"real"`, depending on the type of your hyperparameter.
+In this case, the `value` must be an array with two values being the lower and upper bounds of the hyperparameter.

-For `categorical` hyperparameters, the value is an array of strings containing the possible values.

-The `type` must be one of `"integer"`, `"real"`, `"categorical"`.
+##### 2 - Specify discrete possible values
+If you want to limit the possible values for a hyperparameter during optimization, set the `type` to `"categorical"`.
+In this case the `value` is an array of strings containing the possible values.
+For numerical hyperparameters, you also **MUST** specify the values as strings (see example above).
+The platform will interpret the values correctly.

 #### (Optional) Data preparation